Hierarchies of Minion Tests for PCSPs through Tensors: Introduction

 \section{Introduction}

 What are the limits of efficient algorithms and where is the precise borderline of tractability?
 The \emph{constraint satisfaction problem} ($\CSP$) offers a general framework for studying such fundamental questions for a large class of computational problems~\cite{Creignouetal:siam01,Creignou08:complexity,kz17:dagstuhl} but yet for a class that is amenable to identifying the mathematical structure governing tractability.
-Canonical examples of $\CSP$s are satisfiability or ``not-all-equal'' satisfiability of 3-CNF formulas (called \textsc{3-Sat} and \textsc{3-Nae-Sat}, respectively), linear equations, several variants of (hyper)graph colourings, and the graph clique problem.
+Canonical examples of $\CSP$s are satisfiability of 3-CNF formulas (\textsc{3-Sat}), ``not-all-equal'' satisfiability of 3-CNF formulas (\textsc{3-Nae-Sat}), linear equations, several variants of (hyper)graph colourings, and the graph clique problem.
 All $\CSP$s can be seen as homomorphism problems between relational structures~\cite{Feder98:monotone}: Given two relational structures $\X$ and $\A$, is there a homomorphism from $\X$ to $\A$?
 Intuitively, the structure $\X$ represents the variables of the $\CSP$ instance and their interactions, whereas the structure $\A$ represents the constraint language; i.e., the alphabet and the allowed constraint relations.

 The most studied types of $\CSP$s are so-called \emph{non-uniform} $\CSP$s~\cite{Jeavons97:closure,Feder98:monotone,Kolaitis00:jcss,BKW17}, in which the target structure $\A$ is fixed whereas the source structure $\X$ is given on input; this computational problem is denoted by $\CSP(\A)$.
-From the examples above, \textsc{3-Sat}, \textsc{3-Nae-Sat}, (hyper)graph colourings with constantly many colours, linear equations of bounded width over finite fields, and linear equations of bounded width over the rationals are all examples of non-uniform $\CSP$s, all on finite domains except the last one~\cite{Bodirsky19:sicomp,Barto20:sicomp,Bodirsky21:sicomp}.
+From the examples above, \textsc{3-Sat}, \textsc{3-Nae-Sat}, (hyper)graph colourings with constantly many colours, linear equations of bounded arity over finite fields, and linear equations of bounded arity over the rationals are all examples of non-uniform $\CSP$s, all on finite domains except the last one.
 For instance, in the graph $c$-colouring problem the target structure $\A$ is a $c$-clique and the structure $\X$ is the input graph.
 The existence of a homomorphism from a graph to a $c$-clique is equivalent to the existence of a colouring of the graph with $c$ colours.
 The graph clique problem is an example of a $\CSP$ with a fixed class of source structures~\cite{Grohe07:jacm,Marx13:jacm} but an arbitrary target structure and, thus, it is not a non-uniform $\CSP$.

 We will be concerned with polynomial-time tractability of $\CSP$s.
 Studied research directions include investigating questions such as: Is there a solution~\cite{Bulatov17:focs,Zhuk20:jacm}?
 How many solutions are there, exactly~\cite{Creignou96:ic,Bulatov13:jacm-dichotomy,Dyer13:sicomp} or approximately~\cite{Bulatov13:jacm,Chen15:jcss}?
 What is the maximum number of simultaneously satisfied constraints, exactly~\cite{Creignou95:jcss,Huber14:sicomp,tz16:jacm-complexity} or approximately~\cite{Deineko08:jacm,Austrin10:sicomp,Raghavendra08:everycsp}?
 What is the minimum number of simultaneously unsatisfied constraints~\cite{Khanna00:approximability,Dalmau18:jcss}?
 Given an almost satisfiable instance, can one find a somewhat satisfying solution~\cite{Dalmau13:toct,Barto16:sicomp,Dalmau19:sicomp}?
 In this paper, we will focus on the following question: